A Fitting Response to Who God Is,

 What to Expect in Our Worship Services

 Our Sunday morning worship services contain a blend of traditional hymns and contemporary worship music.
-To preview our services for yourself, we encourage you to visit our Live Streaming Page where you can view services as they are happening on Sunday mornings at 9:30 AM, or view previously recorded services and Sunday School classes.
+To preview our services for yourself, we encourage you to visit our Live Streaming Page where you can view services as they are happening on Sunday mornings at 9:00 AM Sept thru May AND 10:00 AM during the summer months (Memorial Day weekend thru Labor Day weekend), or view previously recorded services and Sunday School classes.

 We celebrate the Lord’s Supper on the second Sunday of each month.
 All those who acknowledge Jesus Christ as their Savior are welcome to participate.
 However, we respectfully ask that those who have not acknowledged Him refrain from partaking of communion.